Top Ten Ways to Make the U.S. Have the Best Education System in the World

 The Contenders

 All homework does is stress students out.
-Perhaps like 10 minutes a night would be good practice, but an hour or more is just over doing it.
+Perhaps ten minutes a night would be good practice, but an hour or more is just overdoing it.

 13 More Engaging Activities

-Lockers are such a hassle, 25 bucks for a replacement and they crowd hallways.
-We should just let kids keep their binders at school so kids don't need to buy a backpack.
+Lockers are such a hassle, costing 25 bucks for a replacement, and they crowd the hallways.
+We should let kids keep their binders at school so they don't need to buy a backpack.